There are 15 non-technical things every engineer should know. Without them, you’ll struggle and not reach your full potential.

 Asking questions doesn’t make you sound stupid.
 In fact, it shows you have an interest in a subject.
 Especially since you’ll never know everything, as subjects are too wide and deep today.

 More importantly, you won’t have the time to constantly research what you don’t know.
 Many sub-specialty niches require years of experience to become proficient.
 The information can’t be readily searched online or in books either.

-So by asking questions, you short-circuit your knowledge-gaining process.
+By asking questions, you short-circuit the learning process.
 While at the same time, you limit your mistakes due to ignorance.

-Just as important, don’t ask technical questions in front of clients.
-Questions you should know the answer to, as the so-called “expert.”
+Equally significant, don’t ask technical questions in front of clients.
+Questions, which you should know the answer to, as the so-called “expert.”
 This applies to other engineers you’re looking to partner with as well.
-Instead, write your questions down and research them later on your own.
+Instead, write your questions down and research them later yourself.
 Because you don’t want a potential client or partner to think you don’t have what it takes.

 #3 Always continue learning

 Because with the rapid advancement of technology today, you need to stay on the learning treadmill.
-And yes, formal education is ONLY the first step in your learning journey.
-I’d go as far as to say I learned much more on my own than I ever did in school.
+And formal education is only the first step in your learning journey.
+I’d go as far as to say, I learned much more on my own than I ever did in school.
 Especially considering, formal engineering education needs reform.

 The great thing is, when you’re passionate about a subject, the knowledge you gain becomes extra sticky.
-So it’s less likely you’ll forget what you learned.
+You’re less likely to forget what you learn.

 #4 Work in a passion-filled position